 Price Structures For Merchant Services

 You may have noticed an increase in businesses that use POS systems, most notably Square.
-This is primarily because the pricing system for merchant account providers is notoriously complicated and, for many business owners, extremely unfair.
+This is primarily because merchant account providers’ pricing system is notoriously complicated and extremely unfair for many business owners.
 Two similar businesses that use the same merchant account provider could have completely different rates.
 Merchant account providers are also known to lack transparency when it comes to explaining their pricing systems.

 POS systems, on the other hand, clearly explain their pricing systems on their websites.
 But regardless of which merchant processing service you use, your price will depend on the provider, the type of services you need, and how you use them.

 Let’s say two companies choose to use Square.
 One company is a brick and mortar business, while the other is purely eCommerce.
 Since the first company requires a register-based system for in-person payments, the cost will be significantly different than a company that only needs to process online payments.
-The difference in price also stems from the difference in credit card processing fees, which are just a component of the overall cost of merchant processing services.
+The price difference also stems from the difference in credit card processing fees, which are just components of merchant processing services’ overall cost.

 In summary, credit card processing fees are made up of transaction fees, flat fees, and incidental fees.